erikwijmans/skynet-overcap-example/README.md

 # skynet-overcap-example

-In order to use more GPUs than a give lab has, you can submit with `--account=overcap`.
+In order to use more GPUs than a give lab has, you can submit with `--account=overcap --partition=overcap` (or `-A overcap -p overcap` for short).
 This will make the job interruptible however!

 Interruptible jobs require some amount of extra overhead.
 This example shows how I like to manage interruptible jobs.
 Exact reproducibility is very, very difficult with interruptible jobs and this example does not seek to cover exact reproducibility.
 Note that I